erri120/lotus/README.md

 #### Preparations

 Let's get to the actual installation.
-Grab the latest release from [GitHub](https://github.com/erri120/lotus/releases).
+Grab the latest release of Lotus from [the release tab](https://github.com/erri120/lotus/releases).

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

-Grab the latest release of Wabbajack from [GitHub](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.
+Get the latest release of Wabbajack from [GitHub](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

 #### Downloading and Installing